MannLTC19/liveTelloTest/README.md

 -lopencv_core -lopencv_imgproc -lopencv_highgui -lopencv_videoio \
 -o orbslam_runner$(python3-config --extension-suffix)

-Ensure the resulting .so file is in the same directory as liveTest.py.
+Make sure the resulting .so file (e.g., orbslam_runner.cpython-310-x86_64-linux-gnu.so) is in the same directory as liveTest.py.
+2. Configure Paths

-Configure Paths: Edit liveTest.py (or liveTest1.py) to point to your specific ORB-SLAM2 vocabulary and calibration files:
+Open liveTest.py and update the paths to point to your ORB-SLAM2 vocabulary and the Tello.yaml file included in this repo:
 Python

-    # Inside liveTest.py
+# liveTest.py
-    ORB_VOCAB = "/path/to/ORB_SLAM2/Vocabulary/ORBvoc.txt"
+ORB_VOCAB = "/path/to/YOUR/ORB_SLAM2/Vocabulary/ORBvoc.txt"
 ORB_YAML  = "./Tello.yaml"

 🚀 Usage
-1. Run Real-time SLAM
+Running Real-Time SLAM

+    Power on the Tello drone.

-Connect your computer to the Tello's Wi-Fi and run:
+    Connect your computer to the Tello's Wi-Fi network (usually TELLO-XXXXXX).

+    Run the main script:
     Bash

     python liveTest.py

-This will:

-    Connect to the Tello drone.

-Start the video stream.

-Launch the Pangolin viewer (from ORB-SLAM2) to show the map and drone pose.
+        This will launch the Pangolin viewer showing the map and camera pose.

-2. Camera Calibration (Tello.yaml)

-The file Tello.yaml contains the intrinsic parameters for the Tello camera.
-If you change the resolution in the script (default 960x720), update this file accordingly.

-YAML

-Camera.width: 960
-Camera.height: 720
-Camera.fx: 920.0
-# ...
+        The drone video stream is processed in real-time.

-3. Trajectory Analysis
+Evaluating Trajectory Data

-If you have saved trajectory data (CSV), you can use calc.py to compare actual vs. forecast positions:
+If you have a CSV file containing trajectory data (Actual vs Forecast), you can generate error metrics:

+    Open calc.py and set the file_name variable to your CSV file path.

+    Run the script:
     Bash

     python calc.py

-Note: Update the file_name variable in calc.py to match your data file.

-📂 Project Structure

-    liveTest.py: Main script for running SLAM with Tello.

-    orbslam_runner.cpp: C++ source for the Python wrapper.

-    Tello.yaml: Calibration file for ORB-SLAM2.

-    calc.py: Script for calculating WAPE and position error metrics.

-    liveTelloViaPipe.py: Utility to push Tello video to a named system pipe.

-    screencap.py: Utility for capturing screen regions (using mss).
+        This generates WAPE_Analysis_Results.csv and Difference_Margins.csv.

-⚠️ Troubleshooting
+🔧 Troubleshooting

-    "Frame stalled": The script includes a watchdog that attempts to restart the stream if frames are lost.
-Ensure Wi-Fi interference is minimal.
+    "Frame stalled - restarting stream": The script detects if the video feed freezes and attempts to restart it.
+If this happens frequently, check for Wi-Fi interference.

-Shared Object Error: If Python cannot import orbslam_runner, ensure the .so file was compiled for the exact Python version you are using.
+    ImportError: No module named 'orbslam_runner': Ensure the .so file is compiled for the exact version of Python you are running.

+    Segmentation Fault: This often occurs due to mismatches between the OpenCV version used by ORB-SLAM2 (C++) and the opencv-python library.
+Ensure they are compatible (preferably the same major version).

+Created for the Live Tello SLAM Project.